 Be Flexible – If You Can!
 If you can be flexible with dates to a certain extent, then we recommend making a bookmark on your browser for Secret Flying.
 They post some incredibly discounted flights, and even ‘error fares’, which are mistakes made by the airlines but still honoured on the booking form.

-From the US, the best plan is to take an internal flight to San Francisco or LA, then book a direct flight to Tahiti with French Bee, which will set you back about $370 each way.
+From the US, the best plan is to take an internal flight to San Francisco or Los Angeles, then book a direct flight to Tahiti with French Bee, which will set you back about $370 each way.

 If you’re starting from anywhere in Europe, the cheapest flights are usually from Paris (and sometimes from Turkey) so it might be worth splitting your Tahiti travel into 2 stages.
 For example, for a one-week return trip from Paris, French Bee charge £742 GBP ($970).
 For the same travel dates from London, you’d have to pay £1,059 GBP ($1,386) for a 26-hour flight via Los Angeles.
 It may be a good idea to regularly check Hawaiian airlines for discounts on your flights.
 Hawaiian airlines offer great deals on trips all around the world.

 How Much Does It Cost to Stay in Bora Bora?